fluke777/RoboND-Perception-Project/writeup_template.md

 - [normal histogram](https://github.com/fluke777/RoboND-Perception-Project/blob/master/pr2_robot/scripts/features.py#L55-L82)

 And serialize to a file with a label which is later used for training.
 Now we are going to train a classifier.
 We are sticking with the default SVM.
-We are showing the confusion matrix which represents the performance of the multiclass classification in a concise and visual manner (for brevity confusion matrix is provided and discussed only for the world 3 which is most complex).
+We are showing the confusion matrix which represents the performance of the multiclass classification in a concise and visual manner.

 ![Confusion matrix](images/normalized_confusion_matrix.png =600x)